Combustion Starter Pack

 - a direct Monte-Carlo algorithm: optical trajectories are followed from the laser emission surface, until they reach the sensor (or are lost).

-.
+- a reverse Monte-Carlo algorithm: this is actually the one that was implemented into htrdr-combustion.
 Optical paths start from the sensor, and a first-scattering contribution increases the weight of the realization at each scattering position in the medium.

 To compile the executable simply invoke make